 Emily Curro is Executive Director of Troy Foundry Theatre.
 She is a graduate of Russell Sage College (B.S., Musical Theatre and English) and holds an MFA in Theatre Management from Florida State University.
 Emily spent several years with the Tony Award-winning Williamstown Theatre Festival as Associate Director of Marketing and Development before moving on to Manager of Marketing and Development with the Academy of Music Theatre in Northampton, MA.
 She believes the arts are an integral part of how we form communities; how we perceive and communicate with the world around us and with each other.
 Emily would like to thank her family, Ethan and Clarence for being her rocks in life.

 Alex is currently employed as a Senior Fund Accountant at LeverPoint Management, LLC (a third-party fund administrator located in Clifton Park, NY).
-Prior to LeverPoint, Alex was employed at Golub Capital (a credit asset manager located in New York, NY) where she quickly moved up the ranks from Bookkeeping Temp - to Junior Accountant - to Accountant - within the span of three and a half years.
+Prior to LeverPoint, Alex was employed at Golub Capital (a credit asset manager located in New York, NY) where she quickly moved up the ranks from Bookkeeping Temp - to Junior Accountant - to Accountant.
 Alex received her BS in Musical Theatre from Russell Sage College and Certificate in Accounting Principles from Baruch College.